 This MIB does not attempt to provide facilities for management of the host or hosts the network service application runs on, nor does it provide facilities for monitoring applications that provide something other than a network service.
-Host resource and general application monitoring is handled by the Host Resources MIB at present; development of an additional application MIB is currently underway in the IETF.
+Host resource and general application monitoring is handled by either the Host Resources MIB [1] or the application MIB [2].

-2. Table of Contents
+Table of Contents